paploo/goi/files/README_GRAMMAR.md

   - Uses `・` (not `.`) as the segment separator.
   - Does not wrap punctuation or HTML tags.
   - Uses hiragana for readings, except the curated particle cases which use ASCII `wa` or `ha`.
+- The chosen reading matches the intended word and grammar of the sentence (accounting for multiple possible readings of the kanji).
 - Whole‑word items listed above are not split; there is no `・` inside their readings.
 - Particle annotations appear only in the curated contexts listed above.